Naga0848/Dockerfiles/README.md

     dokcer run -d --name run run.v1:latest  >>> indicates that we are running a container whose name is run and it is created from an image named run.v1:latest

-  The below image is for FROM instruction
+  The below image is for RUN instruction
   ![App Screenshot](images/run.png)